thekernelkiller/infina/prd.md

     *   **Streamlit Display:** (Internal state, not directly displayed unless for debugging).

 **5.2.
 Feature: Dynamic Persona Crafting**
     *   **Description:** Based on the output from the "Initial User Understanding" module and ongoing conversation, this module defines or refines the chatbot's active persona.
+It should be capable of subtle shifts in persona even within a single conversation if the user's input indicates a change in emotional state or topic depth (e.g., from task-focused to personal sharing).
     *   **Functionality:** Generates a concise description of the persona the chatbot should adopt for the *next* interaction.
     *   **DSPy Implementation:**
         *   **Module:** `dspy.ChainOfThought`.